It was my birthday on Monday (24th July) and I’m always reflective around my birthday, but this year more than ever.

-When we are younger, we tend to set ourselves life goals to achieve by the time we are 21, 25, 30 etc. but I didn’t do it as much when the twins were born.
+When we are younger, we tend to set ourselves life goals to achieve by the time we are 21, 25, 30 etc. but I stopped doing that when the twins were born.
 I was so wrong to think that I should stop having expectations of myself just because I had children younger than planned.

 I found that my goals were no longer to satisfy myself, but for my children, my maternal family and my nuclear family.
-I also didn’t want the added pressure of having to make my family proud, because what if I couldn’t do it?
+I didn’t want the added pressure of making my family proud, because what if I couldn’t do it?

-I had to ask myself “When my children are not around, who am I?
-Am I just a mother?”
 My greatest achievement will always be my children but I’m proud of the other hurdles I have crossed and am about to cross.
-Ultimately, it’s those factors that make me an even better mother.

 As always, thank you for reading.